-He leaned down and brushed his lips over mine in the ghost of a kiss.
+He leaned forward and stopped with his lips an inch away from mine.
 “Why did you change?”

 “You don’t like the new outfit?”
 I asked.

 His gaze dropped straight into my cleavage.
 “I like the outfit.”
-He dragged his eyes back up to mine, slowly, like he didn’t want to look away.
+He dragged his eyes back up to mine, slowly, like he didn’t want to look away from my tits.
 “Why are you avoiding the question?”

 I let out a breath.
 “Jesus, you really aren’t into small talk, are you?”

-He shook his head, his thumb still sliding over my neck, lips tantalizingly close.
+He shook his head, thumb still sliding over my neck, lips tantalizingly close.